GemeenteNijmegen/os-remote-sensing/R/README.md

 # Remote Sensing of green (private) urban spaces

-This repository contains the R-code for detecting vegetation in neighbourhoods and private gardens.
-Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.
+This repository contains the R-code for detecting vegetation, trees and tree crowns in neighbourhoods and private gardens.
+Vegetation detection is based on Color-infrared (CIR) aerial imagery and the NDVI vegetation metric.
+Individual tree-crown delineation and treetop detection is supported by airborne LiDAR data.

 ## Open Data
 The procedure generates insights based on open data: